 Giving Autonomy Back to the Workers

-Autonomy translates to having more control over work-related decisions: how workers accomplish tasks, how they schedule their day, how they budget resources, etc. — within well-defined parameters, of course.
+Autonomy translates to having more control over work-related decisions: how workers accomplish tasks, how they schedule their day, how they budget resources, etc. — within well-defined parameters, such as working from home rules, of course.
 Traditional management is great if you want compliance; self-direction is better when you want engagement.
 In fact, it is the polar opposite of micromanagement, which is about absolute (often, asphyxiating) control.

 Laszlo Bock, former senior Vice President of People Operations at Google Inc., writes about what it takes to grant autonomy in his book Work Rules!
 Insights from Inside Google That Will Transform How You Live and Lead:

 “All it takes is a belief that people are fundamentally good — and enough courage to treat your people like owners instead of machines.
 Machines do their jobs; owners do whatever is needed to make their companies and teams successful."